matrix-org/matrix.org/content/twim-guide.md

 +++

 This week in Matrix, which usually gets called TWIM, is a concept of posting small but precise project updates.
-The blogpost gets published every friday on the [matrix.org blog](/blog/twim) and aims to allow the community to show off their progress in the Matrix ecosystem.
+Those updates are collected in a digest, published every Friday on the [matrix.org blog](/blog/twim) and aims to allow the community to show off their progress in the Matrix ecosystem.